Boon Thau Loo: Business career

 While on sabbatical leave from Penn in 2014, Loo cofounded and led Gencore Systems, a Penn startup company on cloud performance monitoring.
 Gencore Systems was one of the first faculty-led startups from Penn's Computer Science department.
 Leading a group of his former students that spun off the company with him, Loo formed a partnership with the OpenLab of Juniper Networks and integrated his group's research on high-performance declarative network analytics into Juniper's newly acquired Contrail SDN platform.
 The company raised seed funding in addition to a SBIR (Small Business Innovative Research) grant from the National Science Foundation.
-The company was later renamed Netsil and acquired by Nutanix in 2018 for up to US$74M in stock.
-At the point of acquisition, Netsil was one of the first successful faculty-led startup exits from the University of Pennsylvania's School of Engineering and Applied Science.
+The company was later renamed Netsil and acquired by Nutanix in 2018 for up to 74 million US dollars in stock.
 In 2015, Loo also cofounded Termaxia, a big data storage company, where he served as Chief Scientist.
-In 2020, the company was acquired by Frontiir, a leading Internet company in Southeast Asia.
-Post acquisition, Loo currently serves as the executive adviser at Frontiir, where he advises the CEO and CTO on technology strategy, and help establish Frontiir's R&D center in Philadelphia.
+In 2020, the company was acquired by Frontiir.